nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

    When using this, you are not creating a secure connection.
 The Solaris 10 SSL libraries are so old that they cannot work with the ciphers that FreeIPA has turned on.
 Kerberos is hit or miss.

+.. note:: Multiple Views

+   If using an AD trust, you should use the second example, where it looks in both the cn=accounts and cn=compat trees.
+The caveat is that getent passwd will show IPA accounts twice.
+This does not affect logins.

 .. code-block:: bash

+   # Without AD Trust
    % ldapclient manual -a credentialLevel=proxy \
                        -a authenticationMethod=simple \
                        -a defaultSearchBase=dc=ipa,dc=example,dc=com \